DiegoHerrera262/Correlation-Techniques-for-Face-Recognition/ProjLog/NicolasWorkLog.md

 I focused on solving problems with double face detection and backgroung pressence derived from Routines/Acquiring_data/Data_From_Previous_Video/Data_From_Video.m function.
 I found no suitable solutions for backgroung pressence effect, and for double face detection it seems that discard the bad images was the only way.

+**Date:** 12/06/2020

+## Exploring preview videos

+Instead of acquiring data through a previous video, which seems to have big mistakes, a second approach consisted in acquiring data with a live preview of the webcam.
+Looking for information on the internet, I found a useful package within MATLAB named Image Acquisition Toolbox Support Package for OS Generic Video Interface, which allows the user to pass a preview video from the webcam as a video object.

+The next step was to try to draw a rectangle on the preview so that the user can center the face and, thorught that, avoid the background presence problem.
+After an extensive search, I was able to synthesize this idea in the Routines/Acquiring_data/Data_From_Live_Video/Draw_Rectangle.m function.

+**Date:** 13/06/2020

+## Acquiring data with preview videos

+Once Routines/Acquiring_data/Data_From_Live_Video/Draw_Rectangle.m function was written, the problem of acquiring data was a somewhat trivial work.
+Modifying the codes to acquire data from preview video instead of a previous videos was simple and enough for reach the goal.
+The modification consisted on taking the usual photos and then crop them with the rectangle used on the preview video.

+Once I tried the function, an important problem appeared.
+The video object created with the preview video, passes the video in a format which does not allow to see the desired colors.
+The problem was solved including a code line so that the desired format is specified, namely, RGB format.

 ---------------------------------------------------------------------------

 Descriptions of MATLAB codes **Data_From_Video.m**, **Detect_Face.m**, **Number_Of_Frames.m** and **Original_Detect.m** are included.